-Revolving credit loans denominated in dollars and term loans made under the Third Amended Credit Agreement bear interest, at our election, at either the Base Rate or the Eurocurrency Rate (as such terms are defined in the Third Amended Credit Agreement) plus the Applicable Margin (as defined in the Third Amended Credit Agreement).
-Revolving credit loans denominated in an Alternative Currency (as defined in the Third Amended Credit Agreement) bear interest at the Eurocurrency Rate plus the Applicable Margin.
-Swingline loans bear interest at the Base Rate plus the Applicable Margin (as defined in the Third Amended Credit Agreement).
-Interest on each loan featuring the Base Rate is due and payable on the last business day of each calendar quarter; interest on each loan featuring the Eurocurrency Rate is due and payable on the last day of each interest period applicable thereto, and if such interest period extends over three months, at the end of each three-month interval during such interest period.
+Term loans made under the Fourth Amended Credit Agreement, as amended bear interest, at our election, at either (i) the Base Rate plus the Applicable Margin (as defined in the Fourth Amended Credit Agreement) or, (ii) Adjusted Term SOFR plus the Applicable Margin (as defined in the Fourth Amended Credit Agreement, as amended).
+Revolving credit loans bear interest, at our election, at either (a) the Base Rate plus the Applicable Margin, (b) Adjusted Term SOFR plus the Applicable Margin, (c) Adjusted Eurocurrency Rate plus the Applicable Margin (as defined in the Fourth Amended Credit Agreement, as amended), or (d) Adjusted Daily Simple SONIA plus the Applicable Margin (as defined in the Fourth Amended Credit Agreement, as amended).
+Swingline loans bear interest at the Base Rate plus the Applicable Margin.
+Interest on each loan featuring the Base Rate and each Daily Simple SONIA Loan is due and payable on the last business day of each calendar month; interest on each loan featuring the Eurocurrency Rate and each Term SOFR Loan is due and payable on the last day of each interest period applicable thereto, and if such interest period extends over three months, at the end of each three-month interval during such interest period.

-The Third Amended Credit Agreement is collateralized by substantially all of our assets.
-The Third Amended Credit Agreement contains affirmative and negative covenants, representations and warranties, events of default and other terms customary for loans of this nature.
-In particular, the Third Amended Credit Agreement requires that we maintain certain financial covenants, as follows:
+The Fourth Amended Credit Agreement, as amended is collateralized by substantially all of our assets.
+The Fourth Amended Credit Agreement contains affirmative and negative covenants, representations and warranties, events of default and other terms customary for loans of this nature.
+In particular, the Fourth Amended Credit Agreement requires that we maintain certain financial covenants, as follows:

-Covenant Requirement Consolidated Total Leverage Ratio (1) 4.0 to 1.0 Consolidated Interest Coverage Ratio (2) 3.0 to 1.0 Facility Capital Expenditures (3) \$50 million
+Covenant Requirement Consolidated Total Net Leverage Ratio (1) 5.0 to 1.0 Consolidated Senior Secured Net Leverage Ratio (2) 3.0 to 1.0 Consolidated Interest Coverage Ratio (3) 3.0 to 1.0

-(1) Maximum Consolidated Total Net Leverage Ratio (as defined in the Third Amended Credit Agreement) as of any fiscal quarter end.
+(1) Maximum Consolidated Total Net Leverage Ratio (as defined in the Fourth Amended Credit Agreement, as amended) as of any fiscal quarter end.

-As of December 31, 2022, we believe we were in compliance with all covenants set forth in the Third Amended Credit Agreement.
+As of December 31, 2023, we believe we were in compliance with all covenants set forth in the Fourth Amended Credit Agreement, as amended.